Cosmian/cloudproof_js/Launch.md

 # II) Deploy project

-- Build new image from frontend with the Dockefile example (put it one level above the cosmian_js_lib to run it correctly) `docker build -f Dockerfile -t frontend .`
+- Build new image from frontend with the Dockerfile example (put it one level above the cosmian_js_lib to run it correctly) `docker build -f Dockerfile -t frontend .`

 - Save this image `docker save frontend > frontend.tar`